SherG/perpetual-elm/exampleSite/content/contact.md

 layout: contact
 menu: main
 ---
-Ready to get business or startup funding?
-Start now by booking a phone consultation with one of our funding specialists.
+Get started by booking a phone consultation with one of our funding specialists.

 <!-- Calendly link widget begin -->